-When considering whether a Stormwater Management Strategy should be required at any point in the planning approval process, Council will have regard to the scale and complexity of the development in question and will, so far as reasonably practicable, require only those reports considered to be essential for Council's Engineering Department to make an informed decision on the merits of the relevant application.
+When considering whether a SMS should be required at any point in the planning approval process, Council will have regard to the scale and complexity of the development in guestion and will, so far as reasonably practicable, require only those reports considered to be essential for Council's Engineering Department to make an informed decision on the merits of the relevant application.

-An SIAR and/or SMAR will normally be required when:
+An SMS will normally be required when:

-- a proposed development will include the construction of one or more new: - retardation basins; or - WSUD quality treatment facilities; or - drainage outfalls; or - there is potential for significant further development within the catchment; or - the catchment involves multiple Developers within a specific locality; or - more than 5 lots will discharge to a common drainage system; or - large-scale industrial or commercial use will be involved.
+- a proposed development will include the construction of one or more new: - retardation basins: or 0 - WSUD quality treatment facilities; or 0 - drainage outfalls; or 0 - there is potential for significant further development within the catchment; or ٠ - the catchment involves multiple Developers within a specific locality; or . - more than 5 lots will discharge to a common drainage system; or - large-scale industrial or commercial use will be involved. •